virmaior/zakkun-the-wyze/README.md

 for za-toru.sh
 1. cron = run for the previous hour
 2. m = add za-miru for the same hour
+3. scp = will tell the system that you are using **wz_mini_hacks** and what subnet inside of 192.168 you are using for your cameras.

 for za-miru.sh
 1. capcount = set the number of screen captures per minute